 But Isaac and his partner, the Hip-Hop/EDM artist, Kenny Cash, are also keen on reclaimed and distressed wood.
 Plus, some weird-ass design elements, like an American Flag emblazoned WWII bomb, sourced “from a farm in Jewett NY”, that hangs over a table in the bar/event room, and other……things.
 “We always get a look when we tell people needing the bathroom to take a left at the chainsaw,” says Marketing Director, Marc Alan

 Factory Underground winds through chambers both large and small; offering an industrial kitchen, soundstage rehearsal space, and several recording rooms.
-If you’re lucky, you’ll be invited for, say, a book-launch party or another special event.
+If you’re lucky, you’ll be invited for, say, a book-launch party, Taylor Swift Dance Party, or another special event.

 SHOP: Eco Evolution

-If ever you need “low-waste,” sustainable, up-cycled, environmentally-friendly gifts, housewares, toiletries, cleansers, food, clothing, pet products, candles, books, and more, look no further than this brand new and intriguing collective.
+If ever you need “low-waste,” sustainable, up-cycled, environmentally-friendly gifts, housewares, toiletries, cleansers, food, clothing, pet products, candles, books, and more, look no further than this intriguing Eco Evolution collective.
 You are bound to find something for yourself and others.
 And, if you’re like me, you’ll spend more time poking around than you thought you would.

 Best Places to Eat and Drink in Norwalk CT